mustafatoroman/VSTS-DevOps-Labs/Jenkins/README.md

    ![Configuring VSTS Git URL](images/jenkins-vstsrepo.png)

-   **Note:** The VSTS Git repos are private and hence will need to provide the user credentials to access the repository.
-If you have not configured the Git credentials, it can be done from the VSTS.
+   **Note:** The VSTS Git repos are private and hence will need the user credentials to be provided to access the repository.
+If the Git credentials are not yet configured, it can be done from the VSTS.
 Select the **Clone** option, provide the user name and password and then click on the **OK** button.

    ![Generating Git Credentials](images/vsts-generategitcreds.png)

-1. Select **Add | Jenkins** to add a new credential.
-Enter the user name and password created in the previous step and click **Add** to close the wizard
+1. Select the **Add | Jenkins** option to add a new credential. provide the user name and password created in the previous step and click on the **Add** button to close the wizard

     ![Adding Credentials to Jenkins](images/jenkinscredentials.png)